Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 By now, there’s been plenty of time for Novavax to submit more information, and toward the end of the above screenshot, the FDA says they will revise the expiration date after they get more data.
 However, that might have been lip service…

-We will get into that in just a bit here… keep in mind, the original vaccine only had a nine-month expiration date, so don’t expect longer than that.
+We will get into that in just a bit.
+Remember that the original vaccine only had a nine-month expiration date, so don’t expect it to extend longer.

-In November, at the Jefferies London Health Conference, Novavax stated that Japan and Europe have already extended it to nine months.
+At the Jefferies London Health Conference in November, Novavax stated that Japan and Europe have already extended it to nine months.

 Though… it might take a bit of pressure.